 Clinical guidelines for the diagnosis and management of work-related mental health conditions (Work-related Mental Health Guidelines) (CURRENT)

-The draft Clinical Guidelines, draft Technical Report and draft Implementation Plans are now available for public consultation.
-Click here for more information
+The Clinical Guidelines, Technical Report and Implementation Plans are now available Click here for more information

 Funding: This project is funded by the Department of Employment and Comcare, Queensland Treasury-Department of Industrial Relations, State Insurance Regulatory Authority, ReturnToWorkSA, and WorkCover WA, via the Institute for Safety, Compensation and Recovery Research, $850,267.

 Team: Professor Danielle Mazza, Dr Bianca Brijnath, Dr Samantha Chakraborty, Ms Jacinta Clements

 The issue: Our previous research has found that GPs provide sub-optimal care for people with work-related mental health conditions.
 This work (see GP RTW Study) showed that 94% of initial GP certificates for mental health claims recommend patients as unfit for work.
 Some of the clinical challenges that GPs faced included initial assessment and diagnostic difficulties because of the invisibility of mental health injuries; establishing whether a mental health condition developed as a consequence of work; conflicting medical opinions between GPs and specialists, GPs and medical panels and GPs and patients about the cause, severity, treatment and prognosis of mental health conditions; the development of secondary mental health conditions after an initial compensable injury; and predicting when patients should return to work and recommending alternative duties.
 GPs themselves have expressed a need for more educational and training support about diagnosing and managing work-related mental health conditions.